RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 Allow firewall for apache

     sudo ufw allow in "Apache"
-NOTE: The step above will allow firewall for apache once it is enabled, it is important we allow firewall for ssh. ssh runs on port 22, if firewall is not allowed for ssh running on port 22, connection to the ubuntu instance via ssh will be permanently
+NOTE: The step above will allow firewall for apache once it is enabled, it is important we allow firewall for ssh. ssh runs on port 22, if firewall is not allowed for ssh running on port 22, connection to the ubuntu instance via ssh will be permanently denied

     sudo ufw allow 22